FlowFuse/flowfuse/docs/user/device-groups.md

 These groups can be the target of [DevOps Pipelines](./devops-pipelines.md), greatly simplifying deployments to one or hundreds of devices.

+The following requirements apply:

+ - FlowFuse 1.15+ running with an EE license
+ - FlowFuse Cloud

 ## Creating a Device Group